-Drain plugs must always be checked to be certain they are SECURELY installed prior to every outing and operation.
-Visual indicators are not validation that the plugs are installed, but rather serve only as assistance in the process.
+Drain plugs must always be checked to be certain they are SECURE-LY installed prior to every outing and operation.
 Failure to install the drain plugs will allow water to intrude into the boat and can result in flooding, swamping and sinking the boat.
-Such action could result in damage to the boat that is not covered under warranty, as well as serious injury or death to persons on-board.
+Such action could result in damage to the boat that is not covered under warranty as well as serious injury or death to persons on-board.

 After manual operation of the bilge is complete, return the switch to the automatic position.
 If it is left in the manual position and there is insufficient water in the bilge to pump, the bilge pump will cause it to eventually fail, and such action is not covered under warranty.
-Malibu recommends testing the function of the bilge pump prior to each use of the boat.
+Axis recommends testing the function of the bilge pump prior to each use of the boat.
 This can be done by simply turning the pump(s) on and making sure they are running.

 There will likely be a small amount of water in the bilge at all times as the pump cannot eliminate 100% of water.
 A minor amount of water is acceptable.
-However, operators should monitor bilge water levels through the center access drain plug.
-In all models, this hole is located in the center of the deck near the driver's helm.
-(It may be under carpet or a mat.)
+However, operators should monitor bilge water levels through the center pie-hole access plate.
+In all models, this hole is located in the center of the floor near the driver's helm.
+(It may be under carpet or mat.)
 It should remain secure during operation and opened when the boat is stationary and the engine not running.
-Be certain to close the drain plug before operating the boat again.
+Be certain to close the access plate before operating the boat again.
 Since the threads on the plug can sometimes be misdirected when securing, double-check.
-Individuals on-board could trip and injure themselves if the drain plug is not secured properly.
+Individuals on-board could trip and injure themselves if the access plate is not secured properly.

-All boats are equipped with two (2) drain plugs, a /2" drain plug on the transom and a T-handle drain plug in the center of the boat.
-The /2" drain plug can be accessed outside the boat, directly under the swim platform on the center back of the transom.
-The T-handle can be accessed inside the boat through the center access.
+All boats are equipped with two (2) drain plugs, a 1⁄2" drain plug on the transom and a T-handle drain plug in the center of the boat.
+The 1⁄2" drain plug can be accessed outside the boat, directly under the swim platform on the center back of the transom.
+On always easy to locate prior to the next outing.
+Never launch a boat without ALL the plugs reinstalled; this should be part of the routine checks prior to launching the boat into the water.
+Failure to reinstall the plugs will result in water entering the bilge system and can sink the boat.

+Axis boats, the T-handle can be accessed inside the boat through the center pie-hole.
 Be certain to read the above information regarding SECURELY installing drain plugs prior to all outings.